sovity/edc-ce/README.md

 learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would improve this project, please fork the repo and create a pull request.
-You can also simply open a [feature request](https://github.com/sovity/edc-ce/issues/new?template=feature_request.md).
+If you have a suggestion that would improve this project, feel free to open a [feature request](https://github.com/sovity/edc-ce/issues/new?template=feature_request.md).
 Don't forget to leave the project a ⭐, if you like the effort put into this version!